The Singleton

 "You built a Faraday cage in a mall."

 Jeff stepped forward.
-The Elder gestured to a low bench that used to be, Jeff could tell from the welded joint, part of an Apple Store display.
-The Elder passed him a small earthenware cup of herbal tea from an industrial espresso machine that used to make six-shot caramel lattes at the Cinnabon next door.
+The Elder gestured to a low bench that had been, Jeff could tell from the welded joint, part of an Apple Store display.
+From an industrial espresso machine that used to make six-shot caramel lattes at the Cinnabon next door, the Elder drew a small earthenware cup of herbal tea and put it in Jeff's hands.
 The tea was good.
-The ambient fluorescent was gone.
-The Afterlife ads outside the bay were audible faintly through the wall, muffled; they were part of the point.
+Outside the bay, beyond the copper mesh, the Afterlife ads on the concourse walls were faintly audible, muffled by design.
 The commune was not denying the mall.
 It was resting inside it.

 Jeff's heart rate dropped for the first time in weeks.
-His smartwatch noted this, and his phone, but neither could relay the observation outward.
+His smartwatch noted it, and his phone noted it, and neither could relay the observation outward.
 The cage held.

 "You want to tell me what the noise is," the Elder said.
 It was not a question.